top of page

 Another striking detail from the article was the prominent role CASEL has played in all of this.
 So I had to ask: what is CASEL getting out of it?

 According to Microsoft Co-Pilot, in 2024, CASEL—a nonprofit founded in 1994—reported $11.7 million in revenue and $11.9 million in expenses.
-The organization receives funding from major philanthropic players including the Gates Foundation, the Raikes Foundation, and the Salesforce Foundation.
-Their CEO’s compensation in 2023 was $287,785.
+The organization receives funding from major philanthropic players, including the Gates Foundation, the Raikes Foundation, and the Salesforce Foundation.
+Their CEO in 2023 was making $287,785.
 With around 55 staff and broad institutional influence, CASEL has established itself as a powerful voice in shaping district-level SEL implementation.

-So, I’m left frustrated that SEL devolved into a political tool, much like decisions to restructure schools into middle school models or track students without heeding research.
+I’m left frustrated that SEL devolved into a political tool, much like decisions to restructure schools into middle school models or track students without heeding research.
 SEL initiatives seem to echo the same pattern—adopting social skills groups without evaluating disparities or real-world applicability.
-The literature and real world application tells a story, but the practice continues, nonetheless, disconnected from best developmental and ecological thinking.
+The literature and real-world application tell a story, but the practice continues, nonetheless, disconnected from best developmental and ecological thinking.

 Raising Moxie charts a path forward—one that reclaims a focus on emotional development by centering relational attunement, adaptive stress exposure, and developmental alignment.
 Instead of reducing emotions to isolated behaviors, our approach connects stress exposure and emotional capacity to real-world relationships, ecological context, and attuned adult leadership.
 Current SEL often overlooks these foundations; we build from them.